Warhook Solar Farm

-Development approval was granted by the Western Downs Regional Council in August 2018 and we are currently progressing our grid connection process.
+Development approval has been granted by the Western Downs Regional Council and we are currently progressing our grid connection process.

 How does solar power work?add add